 With approximately one billion people lacking access to electricity in the world, nothing short of a socio-technical transformation is required to reach the objectives of universal electrification by 2030.
 Sub-Saharan Africa, with more than 600 million lacking access to electricity, requires special attention.
 Although off-grid and decentralised solutions are expected to play a significant role, and mini-grids are assumed to be a game changer for rapid, cost-effective, pro-poor, and universal electrification globally, the green mini-grid sector has not grown rapidly.
 Progress has been patchy between and within countries, across rural areas and informal urban settlements and between high and low-income communities.
 Among the barriers to scaling up mini-grids in Africa are lack of a mini-grid specific regulatory framework, unproven business models, demand uncertainty, limited access to finance and lack of capacity.

-The main aim of this proposal is to improve our understanding of sustainability, inclusiveness and governance of mini-grids in general and those in sub-Saharan Africa in particular, by developing an improved evidence base and a multi-dimensional appreciation of issues and challenges that can support better decision-making for universal electrification globally.
-The project has been conceptualised through a collaborative process involving a team of UK-based researchers and research teams from four sub-Saharan Africa countries (namely Nigeria, Senegal, Kenya and Tanzania).
+The main aim of this project is to improve our understanding of the sustainability, inclusiveness and governance of mini-grids in general, and those in Sub-Saharan Africa in particular, by developing an improved evidence base and a multi-dimensional appreciation of issues and challenges that can support better decision-making for universal electrification globally.
+The project has been conceptualised through a collaborative process involving a team of UK-based researchers and research teams from four Sub-Saharan Africa (SSA) countries (namely Nigeria, Senegal, Kenya and Tanzania).

-The novelty of the proposal lies in its evidence-based approach to uncover challenges of mini-grids and to develop strategies for successful businesses that are sustainable and inclusive.
+The novelty of the project lies in its evidence-based approach to uncover challenges of mini-grids and to develop strategies for successful businesses that are sustainable and inclusive.